Mueller Will Issue No Further Indictments, DOJ Says

 The Friday evening news that Special Counsel Robert Mueller has completed his report and submitted it to the Justice Department came with another significant piece of news.

-According to Laura Jarrett of CNN, writing on Twitter, “Special Counsel Mueller is not recommending ANY further indictments am told.”
+“Special Counsel Mueller is not recommending ANY further indictments am told,” according to Laura Jarrett of CNN, writing on Twitter.
 This means that, beyond the release of the report, the special counsel’s investigation is over.

-Mueller, in the 22 months since the launch of the probe, per ABC News, has indicted 37 separate individuals, including past Trump associates Paul Manafort, Michael Cohen, Michael Flynn, Rick Gates and Roger Stone.
-Those indicted by Mueller also include 25 Russian nationals.
+Mueller, in the 22 months since the launch of the probe, has indicted 37 separate individuals, including past Trump associates Paul Manafort, Michael Cohen, Michael Flynn, Rick Gates, and Roger Stone.
+Those indicted by Mueller also include 25 Russian nationals, per ABC News.

 The news of no more indictments is good news for those who have been mentioned as being in possible legal jeopardy from the Mueller probe.
-These include the president’s son Donald Trump, Jr., his son-in-law Jared Kushner, and longtime conservative media gadfly Jerome Corsi.
+These include the president’s son, Donald Trump, Jr., his son-in-law Jared Kushner, and longtime conservative media gadfly Jerome Corsi.
 The president himself has not been indicted, although most legal observers believe that a sitting president cannot be indicted.

 In addition, CNBC has reported that Mueller has not issued any sealed indictments.